daos-stack/daos/docs/overview/fault.md

 3. Waiting for the engine process to fully stop
 4. Automatically restarting the engine to rejoin the system

-This automatic restart mechanism is implemented in both follower and leader control servers to ensure local engine recovery happens regardless of management service leadership state.
+This automatic restart mechanism is implemented in all control servers to ensure local engine recovery happens regardless of management service leadership state.
 The restarted engine will rejoin the system with a new incarnation number and resume normal operations.

-This self-healing mechanism allows DAOS to automatically recover from transient engine failures without administrator intervention, improving overall system availability.
+This self-healing mechanism allows DAOS to automatically recover system membership state from transient engine failures without administrator intervention, improving overall system availability.

 #### Disabling Automatic Restart

-The automatic restart behavior can be disabled by setting the `disable_auto_engine_restart` configuration option to `true` in the daos_server.yml file.
-When disabled, engines that self-terminate will not be automatically restarted by the control plane, requiring manual intervention to restart the affected engine instances.
+The automatic restart behavior can be disabled by setting the `disable_engine_auto_restart` configuration option to `true` in the daos_server.yml file.
+When auto restart is disabled, engines that self-terminate will not be automatically restarted by the control plane, requiring manual intervention to restart the affected engine instances.